 - Specially trained volunteers

-The aim of the team is to ensure you are able to access services which are appropriate to you.
+The aim of the team is to ensure you are able to access services that are appropriate to you.

 Palliative care can be accessed early in the course of an illness, together with other therapies intended to prolong life, such as chemotherapy or radiation therapy, and includes tests/investigations needed to better understand and manage distressing symptoms.